remyut/resonarefibris/README.md

 in order to access it, request access by sending me an email to: saksik.remy@gmail.com

+**Note: You need a valid GitHub account to access the private repository**

 I am sharing with you the project's roadmap and the concept used.